 In popular holiday destinations the census counts based on place of enumeration are normally larger than the census counts based on usual residence.
 For example, there were 571,926 people enumerated in Gold Coast City local government area on census night, of which only 555,721 were usual residents.

 Estimated resident population

 The estimated resident population (ERP) figure is the official population estimate published by the ABS, and represents the best possible estimate of the resident population.

 ERP for each state and territory is updated quarterly using births, deaths, and overseas and interstate migration data until the next census data are available.
-For sub-state geographies, estimated resident population figures are updated annually using a model which includes administrative data that indicate population change, such as dwelling approvals, Medicare enrolments and electoral enrolments.
+For sub-state geographies, ERP figures are updated annually using a model which includes administrative data that indicate population change, such as dwelling approvals, Medicare enrolments and electoral enrolments.

 Initially, all estimates of resident population are released as preliminary figures, designated (p).
 Subsequently, the figures are revised and designated (r).
-Estimated resident population figures prepared between census dates are revised using the most recent census data.
+ERP figures prepared between census dates are revised using the most recent census data.
 These are called the ‘rebased’ estimates.

 Determining estimated resident population figures from a census count

 Estimated resident population figures in the census year are based on census usual resident counts.
 Table 1 outlines the process for the preparation of Queensland’s final ERP for the 2016 census year.